Decision-support page · Reviewed Apr 27, 2026

 Primary matrix

-Five models, one cleaner lens
+Five models, one cleaner lens: the Six-Lens Comparison Rule

 | Model | Main advantage | Hidden cost | Best fit | Next route |